ArenKDesai/Aren-s-Notes/Big Data Systems/Map Reduce.md

 These "Mappers" will run on multiple machines at once.
 The input data is sent to a cluster of machines with the mappers.

-In between the Map phase and the Reduce phase, there's a Shuffle phase, which brings together related keys, and all the related keys are brought in to one redu
+In between the Map phase and the Reduce phase, there's a Shuffle phase, which brings together related keys, and all the related keys are brought in to one Reduce call.

 Users can also write "Reducers", which can either output exactly their input or have further computation.
 Example: